carlba/mono/factories/README.md

-# typescript-template
+# factories

-A template for a Typescript repository
+Playing with factories